enveng-group/fork-web-app/.github/copilot-instructions.md

 - Limit lines to 80 characters for readability.

 ## Documentation
-- Document all files and functions using block comments.
+- Document all files and functions using C90 comments style.
-- Use Markdown for external documentation.
+- Use Doxygen for external documentation.

 ## Tools and Practices
 - Use Git for version control, and ensure commit messages follow the format: `[Type] Short description`.